-Match3, Slots and Battle Royale were dominating the US market during Q3 of this year
+Match3, Slots and 4X Strategy were the top money makers in the US market during Q4 2019

-And then dive deeper into any Subgenre to see which games are the top dogs:
+And then dive deeper into any Subgenre to see which games are the top dogs of that game type:

 When combined with our feature data things get interesting.
 You’re able to research in-depth feature data specifically relating to any genre:

-Features differentiating the best from the rest inside Casual Sports games
+Some features differentiating the best from the rest within Match3 games